Jaiganesh235/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 Y= A⊕B

 ## PROCEDURE:
-Connect the supply (+5V) to the circuit.
+1. Connect the supply (+5V) to the circuit.
-Switch ON the main switch.
+2. Switch ON the main switch.
-Press the switches for inputs “A” and “B”.
+3. Press the switches for inputs “A” and “B”.
-The switch is ON state when 1 is pressed.
+4. The switch is ON state when 1 is pressed.
-The switch is OFF state when 0 is pressed.
+5. The switch is OFF state when 0 is pressed.
-If the output is 1, then the bulb glows.
+6. If the output is 1, then the bulb glows.
-Check all the gates following the same procedure.
+7. Check all the gates following the same procedure.

 ## PROGRAM:
-/*
-Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
-Developed by: S.JAIGANESH
-RegisterNumber: 212222240037
-*/
 ```
 module expone(a,b,yor,yand,ynot,ynor,ynand,yxor,yxnor);
 input a,b;